kevinyswong/kevinyswong.github.io/about.md

   </p>

   <p>
-  I'm finishing my master's at the University of Notre Dame.
-Prior to this, I did my undergrad at NYU and then spent a few years in industry.
+  I finished my master's at the University of Notre Dame.
+Prior to that, I did my undergrad at NYU and then spent a few years in industry.
   </p>
 </div>